asifgit/openstack-pike/README.md

 # openstack-pike
 Installation steps for openstack-pike

-**NOTE: THE FOLDER NAMED AS "for-different-physical-machines" PROVIDES THE CONFIGURATION-STEPS TO INSTALL ROCKY RELEASE OF OPENSTACK**
+**NOTE: THE FOLDER NAMED AS "for-different-physical-machines" PROVIDES <br>THE CONFIGURATION-STEPS TO INSTALL ROCKY RELEASE OF OPENSTACK**

 **conventions:**
 Commands followed by # are to be run as sudo. commands followed by $ are to be run as a normal user